Best Selling Colours

-Blues, greens and greys lead the charts across all pack sizes with natural wood tones in the larger 2.5l and 750ml options.
+Greys, neutrals, blues, and greens lead the charts across all pack sizes with natural wood tones (such as UV Clear) in the larger 2.5l and 750ml options.
 Cool and contemporary tones definitely lead the way in the 2.5l chart where timber buildings tend to be painted to sit in with and compliment the natural palette of the garden.

 Whilst shades and hues vary, popular colours tend to be pretty constant when it comes to decorating and pleasing the eye.

 For Peelable Glass Paint the game changes radically between pack sizes with minor variations from 2019 to 2020 and 2021.
 The larger 750ml tins are predominantly used for shading in greenhouses, conservatories, balcony screening and commercial properties leading to a palette predominantly built with natural heritage tones.

 The 150ml tins are used for smaller shading jobs and in arts & crafts projects, hence a greater mix of heritage tones with the vibrant translucents.

 The top of the chart in 2020 is dominated by Bat Black, Swan White and White Witch with a variety of greys, greens and a couple of blues leading the shades.
 Goblin Green is the only coloured translucent that pops into the Top 20 for 750ml tins and is due to the fact that plants react well to the colour green, and tend to grow well under its influence.